Paleis Het Loo Overview By Night Header

 • Energy recovery from ventilation air; both cold (summer) and heat (winter);

-• Maintenance-friendly, easily accessible and interchangeable components;
+• Maintenance-friendly, easily accessible and exchangeable components;

 • LED-lighting;